'So much work to do': How Biden is planning for transition

 ‘So much work to do’: How Biden is planning for transitionNew

 WASHINGTON (AP) — Joe Biden’s biggest challenge may begin the day after Election Day.
-If he wins, he’ll have just over 10 weeks to set up a new government.
-After making President Donald Trump’s handling of the coronavirus pandemic a centerpiece of his campaign, Biden will have to show that his team can better handle the public health crisis.
-He will also have to contend with what Democrats say is the damage the Trump administration has done to the bureaucratic machinery in Washington.
-And he’ll face pressure from liberals to deliver early wins with personnel and Cabinet picks to ensure their buy-in for his big policy fights to come.
+If he wins, he’ll have about 10 weeks to set up a new government.
+After making President Donald Trump’s handling of the coronavirus a centerpiece of his campaign, Biden will have to show his team can better handle the public health crisis.
+Biden would have to contend with what Democrats say is the damage the Trump administration has done to the bureaucratic machinery in Washington.
+He’ll face pressure from liberals to deliver early wins with personnel and Cabinet picks to ensure their buy-in for his big policy fights.
+Biden transition spokesman Cameron French says no decisions will be made until after the election.